MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 * Post by [Lilian Weng](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/)
 * [Hugging Face annotated-diffusion](https://huggingface.co/blog/annotated-diffusion) easy to use code
-* [notes](https://web.stanford.edu/~jduchi/projects/general_notes.pdf) from Stanford that include deriving the KL divergence of two Gaussians.
+* [Notes](https://web.stanford.edu/~jduchi/projects/general_notes.pdf) from Stanford that include deriving the KL divergence of two Gaussians

-# Implemention
+# Implementation
 This section will go through the implementation and outcomes of the first run.
 For reference, the code is in this branch [first_run](https://github.com/MrCartoonology/imagegen/tree/first_run) of this [repo](https://github.com/MrCartoonology/imagegen). (see repo [README.md](https://github.com/MrCartoonology/imagegen/blob/main/README.md) about using/running the code.)

 ## Data